A Letter to the Modern Diva

 When buying, renting or selecting your wardrobe, consider the scale of your venue and any obstacles you might come across.
 If you don’t know the venue personally, ask questions and use your best judgement to evaluate what you are stepping into.
 Is there a stage?
 Is it raked?
 Are you above or below the audience?
 Do you know anything about the lighting?
 What season is it?
 You don’t want to wear a summer dress in the winter or vice versa.
 What roles are you auditioning for and what is the "vibe" of the company?
 Do they usually produce traditional period productions, or are they known for their edgier work?
 With all of that information in mind, make the best choice for you.
 Let the people for whom you are auditioning know that you are an artist who knows herself and has something unique to say.

-Vow in 2016 not to allow anyone to shame or make you feel anything less than 100%.
+Vow to not allow anyone to shame or make you feel anything less than 100%.
 If the jewel-tone jersey wrap dress or satin shiny dress embodies your personal style and makes you feel fantastic, by all means WEAR IT!
 If covering your "head, shoulders, knees and/or toes" makes you feel comfortable or fits your unique aesthetic…COVER THEM!
 If you want to wear pants because they make you feel amazing, WEAR THEM!
 It's the 21st century and fashionable women like yourself have been wearing pants for over eighty years.
 Winter is cold, PUT YOUR PANTS ON!

 Don't be afraid to trust and follow your instincts, and to say "NO" to the fear of wearing the things you love.
 Never put anything on your body that makes you feel anything less than powerful, energized, excited, magnetic and transformative as an artist (unless it's a costume and you are getting paid to wear it).
 Our personal experiences, and the experiences of so many artists who we love and admire, say that you'll present your best performances when you are prepared musically, theatrically and emotionally.